auth0/docs/articles/architecture-scenarios/application/web-app-sso.md

 The next step is to configure the identity providers that will be used for authentication at the web app.
 Each identity provides maps to a __connection__ in Auth0.
 Each client needs at least one connection, and each connection can be used for more than one client.

-ABC needs to configure two connections: one Active Directory connection for the internal employees, and one Database connection for external parties.
+ExampleCo needs to configure two connections: one Active Directory connection for the internal employees, and one Database connection for external parties.

 ::: panel Supported identity providers
 Auth0 supports a vast variety of protocols and identity providers: